What is Development

 Development can include any construction, alteration, addition to or demolition of a building or structure, a change in the current use of land or anything that modifies a designated heritage item.

-Development activities are defined in the Development Act 1993.
-Some examples include:
+Development activities are defined in the Planning Development & Infrastructure Act 2016

 - building or extending a house

 - construction of a shed, garage, verandah, carport or other building

 - demolition of a structure in certain circumstances